wandb/weave/docs/docs/introduction.md

 Weave is a toolkit for developing AI-powered applications, built by [Weights & Biases](https://wandb.ai).

-Our goal is to bring rigor, best-practices, and composability, to the inherently experimental process of developing AI-based software, without introducing cognitive overhead.
+Our goal is to bring rigor, best-practices, and composability to the inherently experimental process of developing AI-based software, without introducing cognitive overhead.

-Weave's core concept is that as your code executes, it keeps track of function calls, and their inputs and outputs.
+Weave's core concept is that as your code executes, it keeps track of function calls and their inputs and outputs.
 You don't need to learn a declarative language or a complex object hierarchy.
-Just decorate functions with `@weave.op` to [get started](/quickstart)
+Just decorate functions with `@weave.op()` to [get started](/quickstart)

 ## Key concepts